Skip to Content

 Baltic Cruise Tip #14: Consider Independent Excursions

 Another option is to take independent excursions with other companies.
-These are often much cheaper than booking through the cruise line but it does take a bit more organization.
+These are often much cheaper than booking through the cruise line but it does take a bit more organisation.

 There are lots and lots of companies in the Baltics which provide independent excursions.

-The main downside of booking excursions independently is if your cruise port is canceled you won’t get your money back but some do offer that.
+The main downside of booking excursions independently is if your cruise port is cancelled you won’t get your money back – although some do offer a money-back guarantee.

 Baltic Cruise Tip #15: Consider a Cruise With NCL, Princess, Royal Caribbean, P&O, Marella or MSC